ms826567/webservice-sample/README.md

 # webservice-sample

-This is a sample webservice with few endpoints.
-You can accessess them using:
+This is a sample webservice with an endpoint that returns a response of a list of customers with a name starting with A. You can access it using the following after running the application on your IDE:
 * localhost:8080/api/v1/customers